 Throughout the school year, the administration office publishes newsletters, calendars, news releases, and other communication materials.
-These publications; as well as, the district web page and district Facebook page, offer employees and the community information pertaining to school activities and achievements.
+These publications; as well as, the district web page, district Facebook page, School Messenger (emails/calls), Remind (texts), and Raptor (school safety) offer employees and the community information pertaining to school activities and achievements.